By Karyn Greenstreet

 But not everyone is ready to become a member during your marketing campaign, and it’s foolish to ignore those people who are interested but not ready to join.
 I’ve had people join my mastermind groups after being on my mailing list for 3 years.
 They waited until the time was right for them.

 A portion of your audience will be ready to join immediately.
-Depending on your existing relationship with them and how much they trust you, I would estimate this to be 5% to 20% of your audience.
-If they’ve just completed another program with you, like a training program, then they’re more likely to want to take the next step after working with you over several weeks or months.
+Depending on your existing relationship with them and how much they trust you, I would estimate this to be 5% to 20% of your entire audience.
+If they’ve just completed another program with you, like a training program, then they’re ready to take the next step after working with you over several weeks or months.

-When marketing to this group, test the waters to see if they’re ready to join by offering to speak with them about whether your mastermind group is a good fit for them.
+When marketing to this group, test the waters to see if they’re ready to join.
+Tell them about your mastermind group and offer to set up some time to talk together about whether your mastermind group is a good fit for them based on their goals and needs.
 If they don’t take you up on that offer, then put them in the warm prospects audience.

-If they are ready, then they’re in the hot prospects group, and you’ll move forward with the sales process and onboarding them as a new member.
+If they are ready, then they’re in the hot prospects group, and you’ll move forward with the sales process and onboarding them as new members.

 But what do you do with the other 80% who aren’t ready?

-These are people with whom you’re building a relationship.
-They might join one of your mastermind groups later, and since your “next” mastermind group won’t be your “final” mastermind group, you need a pipeline of people for future membership.
+You are building a relationship with these people.
+They might join one of your mastermind groups later, and since your next mastermind group won’t be your final mastermind group, you need a pipeline of people for future membership.

-When marketing to this group, the focus is on building trust, sharing valuable ideas that help them feel that your group is the perfect group for them to join in the future.
+When marketing to this not-ready-to-join group, the focus is on sharing valuable ideas and content that help them feel that you are someone they can trust around your topic.
+Through your blog posts, podcasts, webinars, etc., you keep them in the loop.
+When it’s the right time for them to join a mastermind group, yours is the first they’ll think of joining.

 Every prospective member moves forward at their own pace.
 It’s your job to walk alongside them as they journey through your world.